wschargel/wschargel.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+I'm awesomer than Nicky!

 ### More Information

-I'm awesomer than Nikki
+I'm just testing git and git hub

 ### Contact me